-Adult upperparts are streaked with dark to reddish brown, with gray cheeks, eyebrows and central crown stripe.
+Adult song sparrow upperparts are streaked with dark to reddish brown, with gray cheeks, eyebrows, and central crown stripe.
 The tail is long and rounded at the tip.
 In flight, the tail often pumps up and down.
 Underparts are whitish, with light to heavy, brown to red-brown streaking.
+Sometimes the streaks combine to form a single, often rather blurry spot in the center of the breast.
 Note the white throat with heavy dark "whiskers" (malar stripe).
+Males typically sing from exposed perches.
 The song is three or four whistled introductory notes, followed by two slurred notes and a descending jumble of warbling whistles and trills.
-The call is a distinctive dull, nasal "tchep."
+The call is a distinctive dull, nasal tchep.